Best Camping Water Container: 7 Reliable & Leak-Proof Options

 Most Durable

-If you want a water container that’s built to survive the apocalypse, never mind a little bit of rough treatment at camp, the Scepter Military-Grade Jug is the container for you!
+The Scepter Military Grade Water Jug is a water container built to survive the apocalypse, never mind a little rough treatment at camp, and is by far the most durable option on our list.

-The Scepter jug is the priciest on our list, but its extra-burly construction will, for some, make it well worth the added expense.
+It is also the most expensive, but its extra-burly construction will, for some, make it well worth the added expense.
 It’s made with rugged, puncture-resistant, military-specification, food-grade, BPA-free LDPE and HDPE plastic that adds no scent or taste to your water.

 The Scepter’s jerry-can style and molded plastic handle make it easy to transport for such a large and rugged container.